Nonlinear Lebesgue spaces: Curves and geometry: Main results

 \begin{remark}[On relaxing the finiteness assumption on $d_N$] Using the same arguments as \cref{rem:relax_metric_charact_ac}, the conclusion of \cref{th:charact_bv_curves} holds when $d_N$ is not assumed finite (see \cref{assum:minimal} for the assumption $d_N$), but requires $h$ being constant in that case. \end{remark}

-\begin{proof} The proof follows the same approach as \cite[Theorems 3.1 and 3.3]{abedi2024absolutely}, which itself follows the approach of \cite[Theorems 4 and 5]{lisini2007characterization}.
+\begin{proof} The proof follows the same approach used in \cite[Theorems 3.1 and 3.3]{abedi2024absolutely} for Wasserstein spaces, which itself follows the approach of \cite[Theorems 4 and 5]{lisini2007characterization}.
 It consists in using piecewise constant approximations of càdlàg curves of bounded variation to prove inequalities and propagate the results to càdlàg curves of bounded variation by passing to the limit.

 Let $h\in\mathcal{L}^0(M,N)$ and let $c \in \mathcal{BV}(I,L^1_h(M,N))$.

 \textit{Step 1: Reduction to the case where $N$ is separable.} Let us first reduce the proof to the case where $N$ is separable.
 Indeed, when $c\in \mathcal{BV}(I,L^1_h(M,N))$, the set $N_0\coloneqq \overline{\cup_{t\in \mathbb{Q}\cap I}c(t)(M)}$ is separable as the closure of the countable union of separable sets.
 Then, since $c$ is right-continuous on $[a,b)$ and left-continuous at $t=b$, we have for all $t\in I$ that $c(t)= \lim_{s\to t^+,s\in \mathbb{Q}\cap I} c(s)$ and $c(b)= \lim_{s\to b^-,s\in \mathbb{Q}\cap I} c(s)$ in $\Lph(M,N)$, hence, up to the extraction of a subsequence $c(t)(x) = \lim_{s\to t^+, s\in \mathbb{Q}\cap I} c(s)(x)$ and $c(b)(x) = \lim_{s\to b^-, s\in \mathbb{Q}\cap I} c(s)(x)$ in $N$ for $\mu_M$-a.e.~$x\in M$, that is, $c(t)(x)\in N_0$ and $c(b)(x)\in N_0$ for $\mu_M$-a.e.~$x\in M$.
 Thus, we can replace $N$ with $N_0$ in the rest of the proof, so that $\cL(M,N) = \cLs(M,N)$.